 Niederfalkenstein Castle (Burg Niederfalkenstein) is situated high over the municipality Obervellach in the Austrian state of Carinthia.
 This photo was taken from a train while passing the railway bridge Falkensteinbrücke.

-The castle above the mouth of the Paznaun in the Stanzer valley, was built in the 13th century.
-Many of today’s visible elements were created during a renovation at the beginning of the 20th century.
+The castle above the mouth of the Paznaun in the Stanzer valley originates from the 13th century.
+Many parts result from a renovation at the beginning of the 20th century.
 In May 1945, parts of the German Wehrmacht surrendered to American troops after negotiations in this castle.
+[German]

 The pilgrimage church of Maria Taferl (Wallfahrtsbasilika Maria Taferl) is after the pilgrimage church of Mariazell the second most import pilgrimage church of Austria.
 Since 1947 the church has been granted the title basilica minor.

 The Selke Valley Railway (Selketalbahn) connects the places Quedlingburg and Hasselfelde/Eisfelder Talmühle with a branch to Harzgerode.
 It is part of the Harz Narrow Gauge Railways (Harzer Schmalspurbahnen), the largest narrow gauge network in Germany.
 At my first visit I took a ride from Alexisbad to Gernrode.

 View of Lambach Abbey taken on a train journey from Salzburg to Linz.
 The abbey is a Benedictine monastery.
 The Baroque theater inside the building is considered as the oldest still in use theater in Austria.
 [German]